sergiocastellanos/switch_mexico_data/Loads/README.md

 #Loads data and analysis
 The following folder contains data tables and scripts related to the daily load of Mexico's electricity grid.
 Each folder represents a different scenario for the load: high, low and medium.
 For a detailed description of the information contained, check the readme file of each folder

+As the Loads are presented hourly, we must mention that all of the times are refered to Mexico's capital timezone, UTC-6

 All of the python scripts here are presented in 2 versions:

 *A normal .py python script